aquasecurity/starboard/docs/cli/getting-started.md

 * [Katacoda]
 * [Play with Kubernetes]

-You also need the `starboard` command to be installed, e.g. from the [binary releases](./installation/binary-releases.md).
+You also need the `starboard` command to be installed, e.g. [From the Binary Releases].
 By default, it will use the same configuration as kubectl to communicate with the cluster.

 ## Scanning Workloads